UTMath: Math Evaluation with Unit Test via Reasoning-to-Coding Thoughts: Introduction

 We conducted a comprehensive study with 8 LLMs.
-Some of our key findings are summarized as follows: (1) The best model, GPT-4o, only solves 26.93\% problem in our benchmark, demonstrate the difficulty of our benchmarks.
+Some of our key findings are summarized as follows: (1) with the best-performing model, o1-mini, solving only 32.57\% of the problems, followed by o1-preview at 27.16\%, and GPT-4o at 26.93\%, these results demonstrate the difficulty of UTMath.
 (2) Modern LLMs perform poorly in Graph Theory, Group Theory, Geometry and Topology (Fig.~\ref{tab:performance on different categories}).
-(2) With RCoT, 7 of 8 evaluated LLMs generated more efficient solutions, with most models achieving higher scores (Fig.~\ref{fig:RCoT_results}).
-(3) RCoT can significantly improve the pass@k performance of LLMs (\S~\ref{sec:exp_pass@k}).
-(4) The quality of reasoning significantly impacts the accuracy and efficiency of the model's final solution (\S~\ref{sec:exp_reasoning}).
+(3) With RCoT, all evaluated LLMs generated more efficient solutions, with most models achieving higher scores (Fig.~\ref{fig:RCoT_results}).
+(4) RCoT can significantly improve the pass@k performance of LLMs (\S~\ref{sec:exp_pass@k}).
+(5) The quality of reasoning significantly impacts the accuracy and efficiency of the model's final solution (\S~\ref{sec:exp_reasoning}).
 More interesting findings can be found in \S~\ref{sec:exp}.
 We hope our findings contribute to a deeper understanding of current reasoning ability of LLMs and the further development of models.